 activities where possible.

-equipment like outdoor exercise gyms, picnic tables and sporting equipment.
-Recent
+exercise gyms, picnic tables and sporting equipment.
+Recent guidance included

-guidance included the reopening of racket sports, and the department will begin
+the reopening of racket sports, and the department will begin installing the

-installing the nets on tennis and pickleball courts, which will likely take
+nets on tennis and pickleball courts, which will likely take several weeks to

 Department of Health or Centers for Disease Control and